ansible/awx/docs/docsite/rst/userguide/execution_environments.rst

 -  **Registry credential**: If the image has a protected container registry, provide the credential to access it.

 .. image:: ../common/images/ee-new-ee-form-filled.png
+   :alt: Create new Execution Environment form

 4. Click **Save**.

 Now your newly added |ee| is ready to be used in a job template.
 To add an |ee| to a job template, specify it in the **Execution Environment** field of the job template, as shown in the example below.
 For more information on setting up a job template, see :ref:`ug_JobTemplates` in the |atu|.

 .. image:: ../common/images/job-template-with-example-ee-selected.png
+   :alt: Job template using newly created Execution Environment

 Once you added an |ee| to a job template, you can see those templates listed in the **Templates** tab of the |ee|:

 .. image:: ../common/images/ee-details-templates-list.png
+   :alt: Templates tab of the Execution Environment showing one job associated with it

 Execution environment mount options